Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ```
 "transactionId": The transaction Id.
-"qrData": Contais the data to be enconde in a QR Image.
+"qrData": Contains the data to be enconde in a QR Image.
-"image": If imageRequired was sent true, contaSi el campo imageRequired fue enviado en verdadero contiene la imagen del código QR codificada en base 64.
-By default is empty.
+"image": The Qr Image enconde in base 64 or a empty value.
 "mpqrType": Is the QR Image type.
 By default the number 2 indicates that image is for Dynamic QR.

 ```